JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 To fix that issue, upgrade the Java version to the latest patch available of the major version of your choice.

-### How to add a dependency on a plugin available in the file system?
+### How to add a dependency on a plugin available in the file system

 It is possible to add a dependency on a plugin available in the file system — like a plugin update downloaded manually from JetBrains Marketplace or built separately in another project.